igorrobin14/k_nearest_neighbors/README.md

 The goal here was to understand a bit better how the k-NN algorithm works.
 In fact, before programming it, I had studied it in class and had used it with Python via scikit-learn, but I was kind of frustrated to see that everything was already done for me and could be written with 10 lines of code.
 I wanted to truly dive in the algorithm, and what could be better than programming it ?

-The summarize, the algorithm works like this :
+To summarize, the algorithm works like this :
 ```
 - Load the dataset and store it in a an array of samples (which can be images)
 (- In the case of images, resize them so that they all have the same reasonable size)